Animal Science Master’s Degree (M.S.)

 - Current Curriculum Vitae

-- Which area of agriculture research interest you most and why?
-Also what are your background and career goals related to agriculture?
+- Which area of agriculture research interests you most and why?
+Also, what are your background and career goals related to agriculture?

 - Hold a bachelor’s degree with a GPA of 2.5 or better, including all grades on repeated courses – or hold a bachelor’s degree with a GPA of 3.0 or better in the last 60 hours of undergraduate work

-- Completion of a minimum of 24 semester credit hours of undergraduate course work in animal science, agriculture, range management, wildlife management or agronomy, including 12 semester credit hours of advanced course work
+- Completion of a minimum of 24 credit hours of undergraduate course work in animal science, agriculture, range management, wildlife management or agronomy, including 12 credit hours of advanced course work

 Spring: December 1